 Criteria: Patients with confirmed covid-19 infection with evidence of pulmonary infiltrates on chest x-ray.
 These patients have mild or moderate disease; they may have been discharged the same day, or may have been admitted and given supportive care including oxygen, but did not require HDU or ITU level support.

 Action: A chest x-ray will be performed at 12 weeks post discharge, and reviewed remotely.
 If this is normal, a standard letter will be sent.
 If there are persisting abnormalities, a telephone consultation will be arranged.
-Pulmonary function tests and HRCT will be requested.
+HRCT will be requested and lung function testing as indicated by symptoms.

 Group 2B (Not covered by BTS guidelines)